WellFiredDevelopment/dotCommandDocumentation/sphinx/source/api/classes/class_wellfired_command_unity_runtime_console_developmentconsole.rst

     **Description**

-        Set this if you would like to change corner of the screen the 'open console' button is located.
+        Set this if you would like to change corner of the screen the 'open .:ref:`Command<namespacewellfired_command>`' button is located.

 .. _classwellfired_command_unity_runtime_console_developmentconsole_1a7283a0939b39103c6cf7a1128b499d7b: